Donor Milk Saves Lives

 A short phone interview.
 We’ll ask questions about general health, medication/supplement use, and your overall breastfeeding experience.

-Online completion of medical history, lifestyle questionnaire, and medical validation form.
-With permission, Northwest Mothers Milk Bank contacts the potential donor’s healthcare provider to confirm donor health history.
+Online completion of medical history, lifestyle questionnaire, and medical consent forms.
+With permission, Northwest Mothers Milk Bank contacts the potential donor’s healthcare providers.
+We confirm donor health history and baby’s health.

 Our friendly, knowledgeable screening staff are International Board Certified Lactation Consultants (IBCLCs).
 They are available to answer questions throughout the entire screening and donation process.